 Impact

 A heap buffer overflow in the PDFium rendering engine used by Google Chrome on Windows allows a remote attacker who persuades a user to interact with a specially crafted PDF file to execute arbitrary code within the browser's sandbox.
 The flaw requires specific user gestures but can be triggered by opening the PDF, resulting in code execution in a confined environment.
-The vulnerability is classified as high severity and is identified as CWE-122, representing improper heap management.
+The vulnerability is classified as high severity and is identified as CWE-120 and CWE-122, representing an unchecked buffer copy and improper heap management.

 Affected Systems